sokliengphat1/Sentiment-Analysis-for-Product-Reviews/README.md

 - **positive-reviews.txt**: Contains 20,000 lines of reviews (one review per line) considered to be positive reviews.
 - **positive-words**: Contain 2,006 positive words used for sentiment analysis.
 - **negative-words**: Contain 4,783 negative words used for sentiment analysis.
 - **challenge_data.txt**: Containing 5,868 reviews (one review per line).
-Use for tesing best text classification model to predict if each review is either positive or negative.
+Use for testing best text classification model to predict if each review is either positive or negative.

 #### Models/